Dispersion of plasmons in three-dimensional superconductors: Dispersion equation

-The spectrum of the collective modes is found as the poles of $\chi$, hence as the zeros of $M$: \be \text{det}M_{\downarrow}(z_\qq,\qq)=0 \ee The $\downarrow$ sign recalls that when the collective mode is coupled to the pair-breaking \cite{higgs} or quasiparticle-hole continuum \cite{artmicro,artlongsk}, it is complex energy is found only after an analytic continuation of $M$ from upper to lower half-complex plane.
+We imagine that the system is driven at fixed frequency $\omega$ and wavenumber $q$ by an external field (for example an electromagnetic field) and we study the collective response within linear response theory.
+In more standard situations this response can be described by London electrodynamics \cite{Buisson1997} (a long wavelength effective theory), but for the present purpose of describing the interplay between plasma waves and Cooper pairing, a microscopic theory, such as the Random Phase Approximation (RPA) is unavoidable.
+Such an approach results in a linear system \cite{repdens} relating the density $\delta\rho$ and pair-field fluctuations (in phase $\delta\theta$ and modulus $\delta|\Delta|$) to the corresponding drive fields $u_\theta$, $u_{|\Delta|}$ and $u_\rho$: \be = \chi(\omega,\qq) , \ee The $3\times3$ response matrix $\chi$, which incarnates the coupling between density and pairing fluctuations in superconductors, is expressed (see Appendix \ref{chi}) in terms of the bare propagator $\Pi$ as $\chi=(D-\Pi)^{-1}\Pi$ with \be D\equiv \ee

-The present analysis of the plasmon dispersion focuses on the typical weak-coupling regime of superconductors, with $\Delta$ much smaller than the Fermi energy $\epsilon_F$, and the excitation wavelength comparable to the Cooper pair size $\xi=k_F/2m\Delta$.
+The spectrum of the collective modes corresponds to the poles of $\chi$, hence to the zeros of $M=\Pi-D$: \be \text{det}M_{\downarrow}(z_\qq,\qq)=0 \ee When damping mechanisms are active (for example at $\omega>2\Delta$ or at non-zero temperature), a branch cut appears on the real axis, representing the coupling to the continuum of decay channels.
+In such situation, we use recently develop technics \cite{higgs,higgslong,artlongsk} to extract the pole in an analytic continuation through the branch cut (in Eq.~\ref{detM}, $M_\downarrow$ denotes such an analytic continuation of $M$).
+This study focuses on the typical weak-coupling regime of superconductors, with $\Delta$ much smaller than the Fermi energy $\epsilon_F$, and the excitation wavelength comparable to the Cooper pair size $\xi=k_F/2m\Delta$.
 In this regime, the fluctuation of the modulus of the order parameter are decoupled from the phase-density fluctuations: \be \text{det}M_{\downarrow}=0 \iff M_{11,\downarrow}M_{33,\downarrow}-M_{13,\downarrow}^2=0 \text{ or } M_{22,\downarrow}=0 \ee The second condition gives rise the ``pair-breaking'' or ``Higgs'' modulus mode which in the weak-coupling regime is insensitive to Coulomb interactions \cite{Popov1976,higgslong}.
 Here, we study the density-phase modes, fulfilling the first condition.